JaapvdDeveloper/PayRollservice/README.md

-This is a PayRoll service restfull api, you can interact with it using curl commands
 # PayRoll Service API

 A RESTful API for managing employee payroll data built with Spring Boot, based on the [Spring REST tutorial](https://spring.io/guides/tutorials/rest).